30th November, 2015 Cathelco supply equipment for Keppel projects in...Read More

-Cathelco seawater pipework anti-fouling systems are installed on the ships of more than 40 navies around the world.
+Cathelco seawater pipework anti-fouling systems, also known as MGPS, are installed on the ships of more than 40 navies around the world.
 With their durable construction, Cathelco control panels are ideally suited to rigorous demands of the naval sector.
 This is combined with a range of anodes to serve the needs of both surface craft and submarines.

 Systems on frigates usually involve a combination of seachest and strainer mounted anodes.
 As with most military vessels, the pipework is predominantly cupro-nickel and therefore pairs of copper and ferrous anodes are used to provide effective anti-fouling and corrosion suppression.Read more